javad-hasani/RadialPopupMenuDemo/README.md

 # Radial Popup Menu Demo

-This repository contains a demonstration of a radial popup menu using HTML, CSS, and JavaScript.
+This repository contains a demonstration of a radial popup menu using HTML, CSS.

 ## Overview